millerlp/BivalveBit/Hardware/README.md

  as the A1395 Hall effect sensor (with SLEEP pin on the 4th wire).
  * Writes data to a standard microSD card

- Hardware design files were originally created in KiCad 5.1.
+ Hardware design files for the main board were originally created in KiCad 5.1, in the directory BivalveBit_RevE.

+ Hardware design files for the heart rate (and temperature) sensor board were created in Autodesk EAGLE 9.6, and are available in the Mussel_heartrate_RevC_EAGLE directory.